soonick/soonick.github.io/_drafts/2019-12-11-debugging-assembly-with-gdb.md

 ## Debugging with GDB

-Let's look at the basics over the same program I used for the introduction:
+Let's look at the basics over the same program I used for my introduction to assembly article:

 ```nasm
 section .text